 3. Who were those other worshippers in the final scene?

-From what I could tell, Annie, Charlie, the dad, Steve (Gabriel Byrne), Joan, and the grandmother were all in that treehouse kneeling before Peter.
-There were definitely some others there I can’t name; however, I’m fairly certain one of them was the guy who was smiling at Charlie when she was looking at her grandmother in the casket.
+From what I could tell, Annie, Charlie, the dad (Gabriel Byrne), Joan, and the grandmother are all in that tree house kneeling before Peter.
+There are definitely some others there I can’t name; however, I’m fairly certain one of them is the guy who smiles at Charlie when she looks at her grandmother in the casket.
 I knew something was off with that guy from the get-go.
 I still have no idea who the others were, so that remains a mystery.

 4. What’s up with the words scratched into the walls?